 Sunny Side Up Eggs

 In a sunny side up egg, the white of the egg is fully cooked, but not browned, and the yolk is warm and has begun to cook, but is still nice, runny, and smooth.
-It is difficult to get a sunny side up egg absolutely perfect, but in a perfect one there would be no runny white and no solidified yolk.
-Most of the time, when you order these in a diner, since they are cooked in a hurry, a little bit of the underside of the yolk will have started to solidify (although not always).
-I don't mind this too much, personally.
+It is difficult to get a sunny side up egg absolutely perfect, but in a perfect one, there would be no runny white and no solidified yolk.
+Most of the time, when you order these in a diner since they are cooked in a hurry, a little bit of the underside of the yolk will have started to solidify (although not always).
+I don’t mind this too much, personally.
 But the other, more typical problem is that the yolk will have begun to solidify underneath, but the white will still be partially unset up top.
 No go for me!
 I avoid ordering sunny side up eggs in a diner.
-There is really no reason to order them except for esthetics, unless you are of the runny white camp (explained next).
+There is really no reason to order them except for aesthetics unless you are of the runny white camp (explained next).
 Also, sunny side up eggs may tend to come with the yolks rubbery and over-cooked.
 Yes, you can cook an egg white too much!
-Egg whites should be just set, with no runniness, but not hard and rubbery.
+Egg whites should be just set, with no runniness, but not hard and rubbery, for most folks.
+Some oddballs, like myself, enjoy an egg white that has begun to brown and crisp up.
+This is more easily achieve in an animal fat such as bacon drippings, in clarified butter, or, if you’re really splurging, duck fat.

 So, to sum up so far: Sunny side up means set white with runny yolk, not turned over.
 Over easy means set white with runny yolk, turned over.